ckodalo/jobs4devs/README.md

 ## How to Use the App

-When you open the app on this link https://starlit-seahorse-a2ab4a.netlify.app/ you get to a landing page.
-Here you choose whether to upload a pic or work of art from your computer to the marketplace.
-Alternatively, you can choose to go straight to the Marketplace and see the pics there.
+When you open the app on this link http://jobs4devs.vercel.app/ you get to a page listing jobs.
+These jobs are added either by a user or Admin to the database hosted at https://obscure-springs-19515.herokuapp.com/

-You can switch through 3 pages on the navbar.
-However the content for this pages remain work in progress.
-Much of this remains work in progress.
+When you click on a link it takes you to the application page for that job.
+Users can add a job by clicking on the submit a job navlink.
+However they need to log in by entering their name.
+If their name is not recognized they will have to add it first.

+Once they are logged in, a user can add and delete a job.

 <p>This project is created by the owner of this github site</p>